mylofi/local-data-lock/README.md

 **Local Data Lock** generates an encryption/decryption keypair, storing that securely in the passkey (via its `userHandle` field), which is protected by the authenticator/device.
 The library also stores entries for these passkeys in the device's [`LocalStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) -- specifically, the public-key info for the passkey itself, which is necessary for **verifying** subsequent passkey authentication responses.

 **NOTE:** This public-key for a passkey is *NOT* in any way related to the encryption/decryption keypair, which **Local Data Lock** does not persist anywhere on the device (only kept in memory).
 It's *only* used for authentication verification (protecting against MitM attacks on the device biometric system).
-Verification defaults to on, but can be skipped by passing `verify: false` as an option to the `getCryptoKey()` method.
+Verification defaults to on, but can be skipped by passing `verify: false` as an option to the `getLockKey()` method.

-Your application accesses the encryption/decryption keypair via `getCryptoKey()`, and may optionally decide if you want to persist it somewhere -- for more convenience/ease-of-use, as compared to asking the user to re-authenticate their passkey on each usage.
+Your application accesses the encryption/decryption keypair via `getLockKey()`, and may optionally decide if you want to persist it somewhere -- for more convenience/ease-of-use, as compared to asking the user to re-authenticate their passkey on each usage.
 But you are cautioned to be very careful in such decisions, striking an appropriate balance between security and convenience.

 To assist in making these difficult tradeoffs, **Local Data Lock** internally caches the encryption/decryption key after a successful passkey authentication, and keeps it in memory (assuming no page refresh) for a period of time (by default, 30 minutes); a user won't need to re-authenticate their passkey more often than once per 30 minutes.
-This default time threshold can also be adjusted from 0ms or higher, using the `setMaxCryptoKeyCacheLifetime()` method.
+This default time threshold can also be adjusted from 0ms or higher, using the `setMaxLockKeyCacheLifetime()` method.

 You are strongly encouraged **NOT** to persist the encryption/decryption key, and to utilize this time-based caching mechanism.